datalorax/mlm2/content/schedule/index.markdown

  {{< schedule >}}

 {{< week "05-14" >}}
-  {{< description "Multilevel logistic regression" "Extending on the models we've learned previously to deal with dichotomous outcomes.
-We will also continue our discussion of Bayesian estimation and use Bayes to estimate thse models." >}}
+  {{< description "Introduction to Bayesian estimation" "Basic concepts in Bayesian estimation: prior and posterior distributions, MCMC sampling, model convergence.
+We will fit similar models to those fit previously in the course, but using the brms package for Bayesian inference." >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}